 (d) Pro Hac Vice.
-An attorney who is not eligible for admission under paragraph (b) hereof, but who is a member in good standing of, and eligible to practice before, the bar of any United States Court or of the highest court of any State or of any Territory or Insular Possession of the United States, who is of good moral character, and who has been retained to appear in this Court, may, upon written application and in the discretion of the Court, be permitted to appear and participate in a particular case.
+An attorney who is not eligible for admission under paragraph (b) hereof, but who is a member in good standing of, and eligible to practice before, the bar of any United States Court or of the highest court of any State or of any Territory or Insular Possession of the United States, who is of good moral character, and who has been retained to appear in this Court, may, upon written application and in the discretion of the Court, be temporarily admitted to practice in a particular case, subject to subsection (4) of this rule.